Cougar at Glacier

 Check out Escape Campervan for van rentals!

-Not sure which one you should choose?
+Need help deciding which to choose?
 Here are 4 Important Questions That Will Help You Choose Between Van Life or RV Life.

 Thinking about buying an RV?
-Here a 6 Reasons To Consider Renting an RV Before Buying One and 8 Questions to Consider Before Purchasing a New RV.
+Here are 6 Reasons To Consider Renting an RV Before Buying One and 8 Questions to Consider Before Purchasing a New RV.

 How far can you travel in an RV in a day?

-However, it should be noted that driving an RV is very different than a car.
-The amount of focus involved is tenfold.
+However, it should be noted that driving an RV is very different from driving a car.
+Tenfold more focus is involved.
 Also, the amount of time you want to give the road will depend on elements such as how much traffic you will endure or how twisty the roads will be.

-But overall, in an RV, your road options are limited to the roads that will be able to handle your vehicle’s height.
-This means fewer backroads and more highways.
+But overall, in an RV, your road options are limited to the roads that can accommodate your vehicle’s height.
+So, often fewer backroads and more highways.

 For us, comfortably, in the RV, with pets, we say 3-5 hours.